gandf/slick-rss/README.md

 #### I'm not web developper.
 I refactor and add some functions.
 It will take time before having a clean code.

+### API to send suggested url from other extension:
+Request : {feedUrl: "url", feedTitle: "", feedGroup: ""}
+feedUrl is mandatory.
+Return can be :
+- "refused"
+- "already exists"
+- "bad request"
+- "nothing"
+- "ok"

 Original and actual license is MIT License. http://opensource.org/licenses/MIT